- What exactly is a teaching portfolio?

 27. I am a Ph.D. in a clinical department, and support the research and teaching in the department.
 I have over 30 publications but my name is frequently “in the middle” of the list of authors.
 How will this be viewed by the APPC?

 National recognition for scholarship in research is primarily judged by national impact on the field.
 Having a collaborative role in the department is considered favorable by the APPC.
 However, for promotion to the rank of Associate Professor it must be clear to the APPC that you play a pivotal role in the research and educational activities of the department, and you have a national reputation for you contribution.
-A well constructed Director/Chairman’s would be helpful to the APPC.
+A well-constructed Director/Chairman’s letter emphasizing your essential contribution to the team is very helpful to APPC.